A tour inside a Broadway theater is the place to geek out

 Dolan, an actor who has performed on Broadway, off-Broadway, cruise ships, national tours — and who had one line on an episode of “Boardwalk Empire” that he’s happy to deliver when prompted — runs the Broadway Up Close tour company, which prides itself on hiring working actors and stage managers for authenticity.

-It has taken him years to convince Hudson’s owner, the Ambassador Theatre Group, to let him bring tours into the Hudson during lulls between shows.
+Dolan has partnered with the Hudson’s owner, the Ambassador Theatre Group, to let him bring tours into the theater during lulls between shows.
 He uses an iPad filled with period photos and video clips to bring the place alive.

 While there are other walking tours of Broadway — and one that also can get you inside a theater — none match Broadway Up Close’s ability to mix history and architectural knowledge and convey it from a performer’s perspective.
 Whenever he can, Dolan will also get his tour group up onto the Hudson’s stage, a very rare feat.